maxpoletaev/django-micro/README.rst

     def print_hello(cmd, **options):
         cmd.stdout.write('Hello, Django!')

-Unfortunately the ``command`` decorator uses a few dirty hacks for commands registration.
+Unfortunately, the ``command`` decorator uses a few dirty hacks for command registration.
 But everything works fine if you don’t think about it ;)

 Custom template tags